transkatgirl/kat-s-bookshelf/README.md

 This course collection can be downloaded from the [releases page](https://github.com/transkatgirl/kats-bookshelf/releases).
 Make sure to download and import all zip files included in the release.

 Resource importing instructions can be found in [Portal](https://github.com/School-of-Life-Project/Portal-App)'s user manual.
 This manual can be accessed by pressing the `📜 Guide` button on the app's home screen.

+> [!NOTE]
+> It may take several minutes to import this collection into Portal.
+Please be patient and avoid closing the app until the import is complete.